metal3-io/cluster-api-provider-metal3/docs/api.md

 In CAPM3 API version v1alpha4 (which is removed from main branch but exist in previous release branches) and onwards, it is possible to mark BareMetalHost object as unhealthy by adding an annotation `capi.metal3.io/unhealthy`.
+From v1beta2 onwards the annotation is `capm3.metal3.io/unhealthy`.
 This annotation prevents CAPM3 to select unhealthy BareMetalHost for newly created metal3machine.
 Removing the annotation will enable the normal operations.

 ## Cluster